kweeuhree/stock-aggregator/readme.md

 - Converting a slice of interfaces into a slice of maps
 - Rounding a float64 to two decimals
 - Pretty printing a JSON object to improve readabilty

 ---

+### 🧪 Testing

+Built-in `testing` library is used for unit and integration tests.
+Current coverage: 85.9% of statements of fetcher package.

+---